 Measure Description

-This measure applies to the installation of ENERGY STAR® certified Level 2 electric vehicle supply equipment (EVSE) at a residential site.
+This measure applies to the installation of ENERGY STAR® certified Level 2 electric vehicle supply equipment (EVSE) at a commercial site.
 EVSE is the infrastructure that enables plug-in electric vehicles (PEV) to charge onboard batteries.
 Level 2 EVSE require 240-volt electrical service.
 This measure provides deemed savings for the energy efficiency improvement of an ENERGY STAR EVSE over a standard or non-ENERGY STAR EVSE.

 Eligibility Criteria

-Eligible equipment includes an ENERGY STAR certified Level 2 EVSE installed at a residence.
+Eligible equipment includes an ENERGY STAR certified Level 2 EVSE installed in a commercial application, which includes public, multifamily, workplace, and fleet locations.
+Public locations are sites where an EVSE is intended to be used by the public or visitors to the site.
+This includes locations such as retail, education, municipal, hospitality, and other similar locations.
+For the purposes of this measure, multifamily sites are public locations.
+Workplace locations include sites where an EVSE is intended to be used by employees to charge their personal vehicles when reporting to the workplace site.
+Fleet locations include sites where an EVSE is intended to be used to charge a fleet of company vehicles.
 The EVSE may be installed for use on either an all-battery electric vehicle (BEV) or a plug-in hybrid electric vehicle (PHEV).
-Multifamily buildings are not eligible for deemed savings under this measure.
+Savings estimates for this measure are based on studies of light duty vehicles; EVSE for charging heavy duty vehicles should pursue custom M&V.

 Baseline Condition